 With the coronavirus affecting many in our community, we want to do all that we can to help those in need.
 This includes our local charities and non-profits.
-With the Charity Ball fresh behind us, we turn now to the immediate need of helping others deal with the seemingly shut-down of normal life.

 We are sharing below a post

 from one of our partners in the community, Common Ground Network

 about how we can come together and support those in need here in Mansfield.